-- The price for the bundle of services under (a) must not exceed the limits set out in Articles 98, 10 and 11 Roaming Regulation, subject (where appropriate) to the currency exchange rules in Article 1 Roaming Regulation (Guideline 52). - The price for services offered under (b) (see Guideline 15) and (c) must be fair and reasonable.
-Services offered under (d) will be subject to commercial negotiation.
+- The price for the bundle of services under (a) must not exceed the limits set out in Articles 910, 10 and 11 Roaming Regulation, subject (where appropriate) to the currency exchange rules in Article 1 Roaming Regulation (Guideline 52). - The price for services offered under (b) (see Guideline 15) and (c) must be fair and reasonable.
+Services offered under (d) will be subject to commercial negotiation. - Where a new wholesale roaming agreement is negotiated, existing resale access agreements will automatically be extended to cover access to the new visited network.
+Similarly, if a wholesale roaming agreement is varied or terminated, the relevant changes must apply automatically to existing access agreements.